Skip to content

 Rejected: 2 (4%).

-The 88% combined approval rate matches the broader CBDT pattern for non-willful cases reported in their annual statistics.
+The 88% combined approval rate matches the broader pattern for non-willful cases reported in their annual statistics.
 Our internal case-prep methodology aligns with what PCITs accept.

 For the 78% first-submission approval rate, the pattern is consistent across countries and FY ranges.
 Approval timeline is 4-7 months for first-submission-clears.